puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ####Checking backwards-compatible changes

-By default, the compilation of the baseline catalog takes place in the environment configured for the node.
+By default, the compilation of the baseline catalog takes place in the environment configured for the node (usually this is "production").
 Optionally, you can override the default baseline and set a specific baseline environment with `--baseline_environment`.
 If `--baseline_environment` is set, the node is first configured as directed by an external node classifier (ENC), and then the environment is switched to the `--baseline_environment`.

 ~~~
 puppet preview --preview_environment future_production --baseline_environment my_baseline --migrate 3.8/4.0 mynode
 ~~~

-The `--baseline_environment` option aids you when you're changing code in the preview environment for the purpose of making it work with the future parser, while the original environment is unchanged and configured with the 3.x current parser.
+The `--baseline_environment` option aids you when you're changing code in the preview environment for the purpose of making it work with the future parser, while the original environment is unchanged and configured with the Puppet 3 current parser.

-If you want to make backwards-compatible changes in the preview environment (i.e., changes that work for both parsers), it's valuable to have a third environment configured.
-This third environment should have the same code as the preview environment, but should be configured for the current parser.
+If you want to make backwards-compatible changes in the preview environment (i.e., changes that work for **both** parsers), it's valuable to have a third environment configured.

+This third environment should have the same code as the preview environment, but it should be configured for the current parser.
 You can then diff between compilations in any two of the environments without having to modify the environment assigned by the ENC.
 This allows you to check your preview environment changes against the current production parser to make sure that they work.
 All other assignments made by the ENC are unchanged.

 ####Viewing reports